Erich von dem Bach-Zelewski: After the war

 After the war in Europe ended, Bach-Zelewski went into hiding and tried to leave the country.
 US military police arrested him on 1 August 1945.
-In exchange for his testimony against his former superiors at the Nuremberg trials, Bach-Zelewski never faced trial for any war crimes.
-Similarly, he never faced extradition to Poland or to the USSR.
+In exchange for his testimony against his former superiors at the Nuremberg trials, Bach-Zelewski was not extradited to Poland or to the USSR and never faced trial for any war crimes.
 During his testimony at the Nuremberg trials, Bach-Zelewski stated that he disapproved of Himmler's aim to exterminate 30 million Slavs, but explained it thus: "when, for years, for decades, the doctrine is preached that the Slav is a member of an inferior race and that the Jew is not even human, then such an explosion is inevitable."
 In saying so, Bach-Zelewski effectively linked the facts of mass murder on the ground to Nazi ideology, and established the connection between the Wehrmacht and the actions of the Einsatzgruppen in the Soviet Union, which turned out to be of great value to interrogators and prosecutors at the Nuremberg Trials.

 Bach-Zelewski left prison in 1949.
 In 1951, Bach-Zelewski claimed that he helped Hermann Göring commit suicide in 1946.
 As evidence, he produced cyanide capsules to the authorities with serial numbers not far removed from the one used by Göring.
 The authorities never verified Bach-Zelewski's claim, and did not charge him with aiding Göring's death.
 Most modern historians dismiss Bach-Zelewski's claim and agree that a U.S. Army contact within the Palace of Justice's prison at Nuremberg most likely aided Göring in his suicide.